The Dinah Project

-The Dinah Project (Hebrew: פרויקט דינה) is an organization dedicated to recognition and justice for victims of sexual violence in war, emphasizing the victims of sexual violence in the October 7 attacks.
+The Dinah Project (Hebrew: פרויקט דינה) is an organization dedicated to recognition and justice for victims of sexual violence in war, emphasizing the victims of sexual and gender-based violence during the October 7 attacks.

 Leadership

 The Dinah Project was founded in the aftermath of the October 7 attacks by legal scholar and women's rights advocate Ruth Halperin-Kaddari, military prosecutor Sharon Zagagi-Pinhas, and Israeli lawyer and judge Nava Ben-Or.

 Its Advisory Board includes Dorit Beinish, Majed El Shafie, Gal Gadot, Carol Gilligan, Gadeer Mhree, Dahlia Lithwick, Deborah Lyons, Raheel Raza, Amit Soussana, and Noa Tishby.

 Activities

 A Quest for Justice

 The Dinah Project published A Quest for Justice: October 7 and Beyond in July 2025.
 The report "establishes that Hamas used sexual violence as a tactical weapon, as part of a genocidal scheme and with the goal of terrorizing and dehumanizing Israeli society."
-It documented "widespread and systematic" sexual violence committed by Hamas at the Nova music festival, Route 232, the Nahal Oz military base, and the kibbutzes Re'im, Nir Oz, and Kfar Aza.
+It documented "widespread and systematic" sexual violence committed by Hamas at the Nova music festival, Route 232, the Nahal Oz military base, and the kibbutzim Re'im, Nir Oz, and Kfar Aza.
 The report was structured to indicate legal strategies for pursuing justice for victims of sexual violence in warfare.
 The report includes evidence and testimony from fifteen freed hostages, only one of whom had previously spoken publicly of her experiences, and noted that most of the victims had been "permanently silenced," either murdered or too traumatized to testify.
-It also drew from from reports of seventeen witnesses of the attacks and trauma counselors working with survivors.
+It also drew from reports of seventeen witnesses of the attacks and trauma counselors working with survivors.

 Documented evidence included "bodies found with foreign objects inserted into the genitals; bodies bearing signs of genital mutilation; and bodies – mostly of women – discovered at various sites either fully or partially undressed from the waist down, with hands bound and gunshot wounds, often to the head or genitals."
 Victims were found "with their hands tied behind their backs and/or to structures such as trees and poles, and shot."
 It corroborated 2024 findings by the United Nations that Hamas had committed rape and “sexualized torture” during its assault.
 The report called upon the United Nations to list Hamas as an organization that employs "sexual violence as a weapon of war."

-The cover of A Quest for Justice features an illustration by Israeli artist Zoya Cherkassky.
+In March 2026, Novara Media reported that the report received £90,000 in funding from the UK government.